cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ## Go - Test single db connection

-This second test aims not to compare against the cloud_controller_ng ruby implementation.
-Instead it is meant to show how many transactions on the DB can be issued over a single DB connection.
+This second test is not aimed at comparing against the `cloud_controller_ng` Ruby implementation - instead it is meant to show how many transactions can be issued to the database over a single connection.
 This is important as currently a hard limit is set for e.g. AWS RDS instances.
 The biggest RDS instance can handle just [5k open connections](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Limits.html#RDS_Limits.MaxConnections) `LEAST({DBInstanceClassMemory/9531392}, 5000)`.

-So when doing e.g. 30 `/v3/buildpacks` requests per second over 160 cloud_controller_ng instances (maximum number of instances on 5000 db connections with default db connection pool) we can just squeeze out 4.8k requests per second under optimal conditions(the db responding as if it wouldnt have load).
-This is currently a limiting factor for scaling the cloud_controller_ng further.
+So when doing e.g. 30 `/v3/buildpacks` requests per second over 160 `cloud_controller_ng` instances (maximum number of instances on 5000 DB connections using the default DB connection pool) we can just squeeze out 4.8k requests per second under optimal conditions (the DB responding as if it was not under load).
+This is currently a limiting factor for horizontally scaling `cloud_controller_ng`.

-With this test we will see how many requests per second and db transactions could theoretically be served by the go implementation with 5000 connections and if this number is still a hard limit for the PoC implementations scaling.
+With this test we will see how many requests per second and DB transactions could theoretically be served by the Go implementation with 5000 connections and if this number is still a hard limit for the horizontal scaling of the Go implementation.
 ### Test setup

-The Setup was the same as in the [first test run](#test-setup).
+The setup was the same as in the [first test run](#test-setup).
-However the the maximum amount of concurrently usable db connections was set to `1`.
+However the the maximum amount of usable DB connections was set to `1`.
-Additionally just the PoC implementatio was tested.
+Additionally just the Go implementation was tested.
 ### /v3/info

 With a single DB Connection, the performance of the `/v3/info` is expected to be unchanged from the first test.
-Yet we see less requests/s where handled but we assume this is likely related to vm burst budget.
+However, we observe fewer requests per second where handled - this is likely related to VM burst budgets.
-We should have used non burstable instance types for the test, we may redo this then but for now as rugh comparison we leave the test results as the are.
+Ideally these tests should have been conducted on non-burstable instance types and these may be repeated later but for now they are kept as they are to serve as at least a rough comparison.

 ![](/img/loadtests/v1/vegeta/gosingle_info_4096.png)
 ### /v3/buildpacks

-The buildpacks endpoint can now just handle around 250 requests per seconds which produce rughly 1k transactions per second on the database.
+The buildpacks endpoint can now only handle around 250 requests per second which produces roughly 1k transactions per second on the database.
-That in return means indeed the single db connection is fully used and the bottleneck.
+This indicates that the single DB connection is being fully utilised and has become the bottleneck.

 ![](/img/loadtests/v1/vegeta/gosingle_buildpacks_256.png)

-At 512 requests per second the go implementation is overloaded in a way that api calls take longer and longer until eventually the 30 timeout of vegeta cancels the request for a subset of really slow requests (50%) and marks it as error.
+At 512 requests per second the Go implementation is overloaded in a way that API calls take longer and longer until eventually the 30 second timeout of test client cancels the request and marks it as error for the particularly slow requests (around 50%).

 ![](/img/loadtests/v1/vegeta/gosingle_buildpacks_512.png)
 ### /v3/security_groups/:guid

-The security_groups endpoint can now just handle around 320 requests per seconds which produce rughly 1k transactions per second on the database as well.
+The security_groups endpoint can now only handle around 320 requests per second which produce roughly 1k transactions per second on the database also.
-This endpoint is thus a bit cheaper than `v3/buildpacks` since it issues less or cheaper database statements.
+This endpoint is thus a bit cheaper than `v3/buildpacks` since it issues fewer or cheaper database statements.

-So 256 requests per second serve perfectly fine.
+The test at 256 requests per second was successful.
 ![](/img/loadtests/v1/vegeta/gosingle_security_groups_256.png)
-While it struggles a bit with 512 requests per second doing just around 320.
+It struggled a bit with 512 requests per second, managing only around 320 requests per second.
 ![](/img/loadtests/v1/vegeta/gosingle_security_groups_512.png)
-Since the 1k transactions per second seems to stay the same in comparison to the `/v3/buildpacks` endpoint, one can expect this beeing a realistic limit over a single db connection.
+Since the 1k transactions per second seems to stay the same in comparison to the `/v3/buildpacks` endpoint, we expect this number to be a realistic limit for a single DB connection.

 ### VM Resources

-Metrics where basically the same between this run and the one with unlimited db connections.
+Metrics where basically the same between this run and the one with unlimited DB connections.
 The exception beeing DB connections and transactions per second of course.
 #### DB connections and transactions per second
 ![](/img/loadtests/v1/netdata/gosingle_db_transactions.png)
-The db connections show around 30 connections because another cloud_controller_ng instance is connected at the same time but without load.
+The DB connections show around 30 connections because another `cloud_controller_ng` instance is connected at the same time but without any load.

 ### Summary

-We estimate the PoC implementation can serve around 1k transactions on a single db connection when not beeing limited by cpu, rather this single db connection.
-As 1k db transactions correlate to 320 `/v3/security_groups/:guid` calls and 250 `/v3/buildpacks` calls on could theoretically make `320req/s * 5000 connections = 1600000` so 1.6 Million requests per second over 5k db connections for `/v3/security_groups/:guid`.
-This of course wont be possible since the db could never serve so many transaction(`1000 db transactions per second * 5k connections = 5 Million`).
-But this indicates that for the PoC implementation, the number of db connections should not be a limit anymore rather VM and DB performance.
+We estimate the Go implementation can serve around 1k transactions on a single DB connection when not beeing limited by CPU but instead the DB connection.
+As 1k DB transactions correlate to 320 `/v3/security_groups/:guid` calls and 250 `/v3/buildpacks` calls, it could theoretically handle `320req/s * 5000 connections = 1600000` so 1.6 million requests per second over 5k DB connections for `/v3/security_groups/:guid`.
+This probably won't actually be achievable since the DB could never handle this many transactions (`1000 transactions per second * 5k connections = 5 million`).
+However this does indicate that for the Go implementation, the number of DB connections should not be a limit anymore - rather the VM and DB performance.

 ### Raw Measurements

 All results can be found in below table.